 Summary

-In short, we suggest that you start with figuring out the biggest problems your team is facing.
-Maybe your team members are overworked and everyone has the weight of the world on their shoulders because without them everything breaks down.
-Or maybe the users are unhappy because stuff is broken and fixing it takes forever.
-Then, convince the gals and guys in the trenches.
-Having their support, go to the product owners and talk about costs and benefits.
+In short, we suggest you start by figuring out the biggest problems your team faces.
+Maybe your team members are overworked, and everyone has the weight of the world on their shoulders because everything breaks down without them.
+Or perhaps the users are unhappy because stuff is broken, and fixing it takes forever.